samarthkulshrestha/graphql_api_auth_template/README.md

     yarn dev
     ```

--   you will see a bunch of output, that is the logging, and the url will pe output in the end.
+-   you will see a bunch of output, that is the logging, and the url will be output in the end.
     visit the URL in your browser and you will see the GraphQL Playground.

 thanks, :D